Thank you for the info,

-Unfortunately, the issues you are experiencing are symptomatic of an internal hardware defect, often a faulty tcon board or main/control board, though there are many possible failure points.
+Unfortunately, the issues you are experiencing are symptomatic of an internal hardware defect, meaning a faulty lcd panel (not repairable) or main/tcon board, though there are many possible failure points.
 This issue could be a manufacturing defect, but is also often caused by a power event (shock/surge, prolonged over/under voltage condition, etc).

-This could also be the result of age related wear and tear; as a 2009 model tv, that type of failure wouldn’t be surprising; the tv is at/past its service life at this point.
+This could also be the result of age related wear and tear; as a 2013 model tv, that type of failure wouldn’t be surprising.
+This set is past its service life at this point.

 There is one step you can take here, both as a possible fix, as well as a diagnostic evaluation:

 1) Unplug the power cord from the outlet

 2) Wait at least 1 hour (60+ Minutes)

 3) Press and hold the power button (on the set, not the remote) for 60 seconds